awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +----+...+--------------------------------------------------------------------------------------------------------------------------------+
 ```

- For information about how to interpret `EXPLAIN` output for a parallel query and the parts of SQL statements that parallel query can apply to, see [How Parallel Query Works with SQL Constructs](#aurora-mysql-parallel-query-sql)\.
+ For information about how to interpret `EXPLAIN` output for a parallel query and the parts of SQL statements that parallel query can apply to, see [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.

  The following example output shows the results of running the preceding query on a db\.r4\.2xlarge instance with a cold buffer pool\.
 The query runs substantially faster when using parallel query\.